Wealthify Review ReviewOpen Account

-Founded in 2017, robo-advisor Wealthify burst onto the investing scene with a simple but effective way to help clients grow their savings.
-Wealthify began a strategic partnership with Aviva in February 2018, which is a global financial services company and the UK’s largest insurance provider.
+Founded in 2017, this robo-advisor burst onto the investing scene with a simple but effective way to help clients grow their savings.
+They began a strategic partnership with Aviva in February 2018, which is a global financial services company and the UK’s largest insurance provider.
 This included Aviva purchasing a majority stake in Wealthify in October 2017.

 As a UK-based firm regulated by the Financial Conduct Authority (FCA), the broker has five investment plans ranging from ‘cautious’ to ‘adventurous’ with both an original and ethical version of each.
 This helps investors manage their portfolios’ risk while enjoying the benefits of a passive investment strategy.
 You can also invest as much or as little as you want, so you can open an account with as little as £1 and no upper limit.

-If you are looking for an investment plan that requires minimal input, Wealthify is certainly right up there with other robo-advisor options.
+If you are looking for an investment plan that requires minimal input, this broker is certainly right up there with other robo-advisor options.
 Also, their fees are very competitive for smaller to medium sized investments, although those with £500,000 or more to invest might find modestly better fees elsewhere.

-If you are interested in how we review Wealthify, then read further in this Wealthify UK review to determine if the broker will satisfy your investing needs and if it makes sense to open an account with Wealthify today.
+If you are interested in how we review to determine if the broker will satisfy your investing needs and if it makes sense to open an account with them today.

 - Fully automated investment service.